 Allow employees time off from work for the purpose of entering the military service and to comply with all state or federal regulations pertaining to military leave.
+This policy is applicable to all employees of Shelby County Schools.

 PERSONAL DAYS - POLICY 4025